 PRIVATE TOUR: From bustling Kolkata, India’s vibrant capital of culture, to the astounding beauty of Darjeeling and surrounding Sikkim, with its verdant tea plantations, Himalayan vistas and Buddhist monasteries - take the road less travelled on this captivating 11 day journey.

-The graft of a European city imposed on an Asian landscape lends Kolkata a bewitching blend of colour, charm and excitement.
+The graft of a European city imposed on an Asian landscape lends Kolkata a bewitching blend of color, charm and excitement.
 The city is a compelling medley of ancient and modern with its skyscrapers and Raj-era architecture.
-It’s colourful, effervescent and overflowing with life and tradition.
+It’s colorful, effervescent and overflowing with life and tradition.

 Enjoy a city sights tour including a visit to the imposing Victoria Memorial.
 Opened by the Prince of Wales in 1921, this vision in marble is often called the “Taj” of the British Raj.
 We also visit the New Market – a bazaar on Chowringhee Road, the stately Indian Museum founded in 1814 and the oldest and largest in India, St Paul’s Cathedral and the extraordinary Marble Palace which houses paintings by Rubens, Titian and Reynolds.